Fornication/Arkays-Commandment/README.md

 ## Updating

-If this Modlist receives an update, please check the Changelog before doing anything.
+- If this Modlist receives an update, please check the Changelog before doing anything.
 Always back up your saves or start a new game after updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

-This means that any additional mods you have installed on top of the Modlist will be deleted.
+- This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!

-Updating is like installing.
+- Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 ## Changes to Gameplay

-Please do not expect the game to be functionally similar to vanilla.
+'Please do not expect the game to be functionally similar to vanilla.'
 There are a lot of mods installed that modify core base game functionality as well as adding on new mechanics.

 - Requiem is a Skyrim overhaul that encompasses the entire game.
 Requiem de-levels the world, and you can fight extremely difficult content right from level 1.
 Not every build can complete all content.
 Combat can be extremely punishing.
 Every build has a weakness.
 All skills will require a perk to be useable.
 If you're not already familiar with Requiem and wish to play this list, it will be an extremely difficult learning curve.
 - 3Tweaks is a Requiem overhaul that this list is build around.
 Requiem can be unbalanced, and 3Tweaks aims to fix this.
 You need to be much more conservative with stamina management.
 You now can **ONLY** level up by finding insight and greater insight potions and then using your **increase skills** power.
 It may be a good idea to read up upon 3Tweaks systems https://sites.google.com/site/3tweaksrequiem/home?authuser=0.
 Note that BTweaks and FTweaks are also included.